karuna-une/Assignment1_ksingh41/README.md

 # Blog CRUD Application
-This Project is a simple CRUD(Create, Read, Update, Delete) application for managing blog.
+This project is a simple CRUD application for managing blog.
+It provides fundatmentals CRUD(Create, Read, Update,Delete) functionalities, allowing users to efficiently create new blog posts, view existing posts, update contents and delete the posts.
+With its user-friendly interface, this project aims to simplify blog management and enhance content control for users.

 # SetUp and Initialize Project

 ### 1. Ensure Your Development Environment is Set Up
+- Install [Visual Studio Code]
 - Install [Composer]
 - Install [Laravel]
 - Install [SQLYOG]
+- Install [Node.js]

 ### 2. Create a GitHub Repository for Laravel Project
 - Go to [GitHub](https://github.com) and create a new repository.